georgia-tech-db/evadb/docs/source/usecases/image-search.rst

 .. code-block:: python

-This query returns the top-5 most similar images:
+This query returns the top-5 most similar images in a ``DataFrame``:

 .. code-block::